Indian Super League: Origins

 Football in India has existed in many forms since the game first arrived in the country during the 19th century with the first nationwide club competition, the Durand Cup, beginning in 1888.
-Despite India's early history in the game, the country's first nationwide football league did not begin until the semi-professional National Football League commenced in 1996.
+Despite the long history of the game in India, the country's first nationwide football league did not begin until the semi-professional National Football League commenced in 1996.
 Before the creation of the National Football League, most clubs played in state leagues or select nationwide tournaments.

-In 2006, the All India Football Federation, the governing body for the sport in India, reformatted the league as the I-League in an effort to professionalise the game.
+In 2006, the AIFF, the governing body for the sport in India, reformatted the league as the I-League to professionalize the game.
 However, during the following seasons, the league suffered from a lack of popularity due to poor marketing.

 In September 2006, the AIFF signed a 10-year television and media contract with Zee Sports.
-The deal would make Zee broadcast the National Football League, later the I-League, and other tournaments organised by the AIFF and selected India's international matches.
-However, in October 2010, the deal between the AIFF and Zee Sports was terminated after differences between both parties related to payment and marketing of football in India.
+Zee would broadcast the National Football League, later the I-League, and other tournaments organized by the AIFF and selected India's international matches.
+However, in October 2010, the deal between the AIFF and Zee Sports was terminated over payment and marketing disagreements.

 On 9 December 2010, it was announced that the AIFF had signed a new 15-year, ₹700 crore deal with Reliance Industries and the International Management Group.